 DIY Christmas Card Holder

-Looking for a unique DIY Christmas card display?
-Make this holder shaped like an adorable church.
-It’s easy to do with scrap wood and these free templates.
+Looking for a unique Christmas card display?
+Make this DIY holder shaped like an adorable church.
+It’s easy to do with scrap wood and this plan.

 DIY Christmas Card Holder